Please see below for Frequently Asked Questions

 What time does the event start?

-Participants starting the route at different stages must register at the water station before starting their section of the walk.
+Participants starting the route at different stages must sign in at the water station

 What training do I need to do?

-If you plan on doing the full route and you’re not used to long distances, start increasing your walking distance in the weeks leading up to the event.
-To complete the full route, you should be able to comfortably complete 10 - 15km.
+If you plan on doing the full route and you’re not used to long distances, start

 How long will it take to complete?

 If you plan on doing the full route you should allow up to 5-6 hours, including stops.
-Start at a steady, comfortable pace and enjoy the scenic walk.

 What do I need on the day?